Batman: Gotham Knight: In Darkness Dwells (Madhouse)

 In Darkness Dwells, was written by David S. Goyer (who also wrote for all three films) and animated by Madhouse.

 The police respond to a riot in a cathedral where Cardinal O'Fallon was giving a sermon.
-According to eyewitness testimony, the Cardinal was abducted by a large monster and taken down into the crypts below the cathedral.
+According to eyewitness testimony, O'Fallon was abducted by a large monster and taken into the crypts below the cathedral.
 Lieutenant Gordon, Crispus Allen and Anna Ramirez investigate.
 Gordon has a brief conversation with Batman, who agrees with Gordon's theory that the Scarecrow's fear toxin is behind the riot, as the doctor has been at large since the riot at the Narrows.
-Batman gives Gordon an earpiece that will allow them to stay in contact and descends below ground, trying to find Cardinal O'Fallon and his abductor.
+Batman gives Gordon an earpiece that will allow them to stay in contact and descends below ground, trying to find O'Fallon and his abductor.
 A homeless man living in an abandoned subway station identifies the abductor as Killer Croc.
 Batman and Gordon briefly discuss the villain's past, but are cut off when Croc ambushes Batman.
 During the fight, Batman discovers Croc is under the influence of the Scarecrow's fear toxin.
 Batman defeats him, but not before sustaining a bite that transfers some of the toxin to him.
-He then finds Cardinal O'Fallon being put on trial and sentenced to death by the Scarecrow (who is unhappy with O'Fallon's efforts to help the homeless).
-Batman leaps in to defend the Cardinal.
-Using the methane already present in the room, he sparks an explosion that destroys several water pipes, flooding the area and allowing him to escape with the Cardinal.
-While the Scarecrow escapes, Gordon appears in a helicopter to retrieve the Cardinal.
+He then finds O'Fallon being put on trial and sentenced to death by the Scarecrow (who is unhappy with O'Fallon's efforts to help the homeless).
+Batman leaps in to defend O'Fallon.
+Using the methane already present in the room, he sparks an explosion that destroys several water pipes, flooding the area and allowing him to escape with O'Fallon.
+While the Scarecrow escapes, Gordon appears in a helicopter to retrieve O'Fallon.
 Gordon offers to help Batman, but Batman refuses, saying: "Maybe next time."